Fact-checked by the onlinepaydaynews.com editorial team

 Can I request a secured card graduation upgrade myself, or do I have to wait?

 You can proactively request an upgrade by calling your issuer’s customer service or retention line.
 Most issuers accept these requests after 12 months of good standing.
-Issuers are not required to grant the request, but having a strong payment history and a credit score above 670 significantly improves your odds.
+Issuers are not required to grant the request, but a strong payment history and a credit score above 670 significantly improve your odds.